Analysis of non-diffusive avalanche transport of energetic particles: 1D reduced model for AE driven turbulence

 \section{1D reduced model for AE driven turbulence}

-In \cite{carlearo-ppcf}, the BoT model is used as a reduced scheme for quantitatively describing the dynamics of EP interacting with AEs.
-In this section, we outline the basic ingredients and the relevant outcomes of the reduced model when applied to the 15MA ITER baseline scenario addressed in \cite{spb16}.
+In \cite{carlearo-ppcf}, the BoT model is used as a reduced framework to quantitatively describe the dynamics of EPs interacting with AEs.
+In this section, we briefly review the main elements and key results, with the aim of providing the necessary context for the present analysis.
+In particular, we summarize the essential features of the reduced model and its application to the 15MA ITER baseline scenario.
+This framework is extensively studied in \cite{spb16}, where the HAGIS-LIGKA hybrid simulations are used to analyze the radial EP redistribution when multiple TAEs are considered.
+It is outlined the importance of the linearly subdominant modes and that the EP spread exceeds the QL.